aleksifuna/alx-low_level_programming/0x15-file_io/README.md

 What is the difference between a function and a system call

 0-read_textfile.c - reads a text file and prints it to the POSIX standard output.
+1-create_file.c -  a function that creates a file.
+2-append_text_to_file.c - appends text at the end of a file